Batlow, New South Wales: Present day

 Batlow is an agricultural town offering services and facilities to the surrounding area, including two primary schools and a high school, a library (with telecentre), a hall and several stores and small businesses.
 The Batlow Fruit Co-operative, trading since 1922, (now the Batlow Fruit Co.) is based in the town.

 Batlow was the home of the 'Mountain Maid' cannery until its closure in the early 2000s.
 The steel frame of the WWII Lend Lease–constructed building used in the production of food for the allied troops was a landmark for many years until it was largely destroyed in the January 2020 bushfire.

 Batlow's economy turns around the production of apples for the fresh food market.
 Some revenue is also obtained from other agricultural exploitations and timber from the large soft and hardwood plantations.
 There is a strong influx of seasonal labour for the harvesting of fruit from March to April.
 A smaller influx occurs at thinning time in December.
 There are a number of producers of cherries, nuts, honey and eucalyptus oil products.

-Batlow is now the home to a truffery, a number of published authors, including British media personality Joshua Fox and novice film makers.

 The 43000 ha Bago State Forest between Batlow and Tumbarumba contains stands of alpine ash and radiata pine.
-Pilot Hill Arboretum (est. 1920s) and the Sugar Pine Walk- a beautiful avenue of Sugarpine resembling a cathedral.
+Attractions include Pilot Hill Arboretum (est. 1920s) and the Sugar Pine Walk — a beautiful avenue of sugar pine resembling a cathedral.

-On the third Saturday of May each year the Batlow Ciderfest is held in the main street showcasing locally and regionally produced cider and regional food.
+On the third Saturday of May each year the Batlow Ciderfest is held in the main street, showcasing locally and regionally produced cider and regional food.
 Many interesting stalls also attend the family friendly Ciderfest event.
-The Ciderfest recently came second in the NSW Event awards after only beginning three years ago.
+The Ciderfest came second in the NSW Event awards only three years after its inauguration.
 On the Friday preceding a Cider Industry Conference is held.
-In the past two years a 'Living Food conference' has also been added to the CiderFest weekend.
+A 'Living Food conference' was later added to the CiderFest weekend.

 On the third Saturday of October the Apple Blossom Festival is held.
-This re-invigorated festival began in 1942 and the First Apple Blossom Queen was a Land army girl.
+This re-invigorated festival began in 1942 and the First Apple Blossom Queen was a Land Army girl.